Job Title: Social Care Worker

 * Experience with quality systems such as POMS, CQL, or PQASSO.

-* Knowledge of implementing National Standards and Regulations such as HIQA.
+* Knowledge of National Standards and Regulations such as HIQA.

 Competencies – to be assessed at interview